 This eight-week program includes a full-time internship and an integrated academic seminar.

 Students need to have a GPA of at least 2.5.
 Rising sophomore standing and above required at time of participation.
 Additional visa restrictions may apply and CIEE will advise students as part of the early application process.

-Students participate in an academic seminar taught in an online learning environment alongside the eight-week, full-time internship.
-Participation in the integrated academic seminar is mandatory for all participants.
+Students participate in an academic seminar taught in an online learning environment alongside the eight-week, full-time internship and weekly co-curricular workshops, site visits, and lectures.
+Participation in the integrated academic seminar and co-curriculars is mandatory for all participants.

 Note: This course listing is for informational purposes only and does not constitute a contract between CIEE and any applicant, student, institution, or other party.
 The courses, as described, may be subject to change as a result of ongoing curricular revisions, assignment of lecturers and teaching staff, and program development.
 Courses may be canceled due to insufficient enrollment.

 SUMMER GLOBAL INTERNSHIP